-450-11.6 Protecting Ends of Strands: For beams with ends not to be encased in permanent concrete diaphragms, epoxy coat the exposed beam ends, including clipped and chamfered surfaces with two layers of Type F-1 epoxy compound within seven calendar days of detensioning and prior to development of any corrosion at the ends of strands.
+450-11.6.1 Beams: For beams with ends that will not to be permanently encased in permanent concrete diaphragms, apply two layers of epoxy coat to the exposed beam ends; (including clipped and chamfered surfaces) with two layers of Type F-1 epoxy compound within seven calendar days of detensioning and prior to development of any corrosion at the ends of strands.
 Prepare the concrete surface and apply epoxy in accordance with the manufacturer's recommendations.
-The finish thickness of the epoxy coating must be a minimum of 1/16 inch, forming a vertical flat plane at the end of the beam without deviations for localized depressions resulting from recessing of the strands or other defects.
+The finished thickness of the epoxy coating must be a minimum of 1/16 inch; and forming a vertical flat plane at the end of the beam-without deviations for localized depressions resulting from recessinged of the strands or other defects.